-Regardless of a container’s size and weight, FR8Star is here to connect you with qualified brokers and drivers with extensive experience.
+Regardless of a container’s size and weight, FR8Star is here to connect you with qualified transport companies with extensive experience.
 When shipping a container, consider the following when selecting a hauler and preparing it for shipping.

 Best Practices For Transporting Containers

 Whether it’s referred to as an intermodal container, a Conex box, or a shipping container, these rigid structures, typically made out of corrugated steel, are built to be universally handled by rail, ship, or truck.
 Shipping containers come in a variety of standardized dimensions to handle all types of cargo for domestic and international transport.
 FR8Star’s network of transport companies can safely and securely haul containers—as well as heavy equipment, machinery, and general freight—and can get your cargo from point A to point B without a hassle.